Allgore History, Family Crest & Coats of Arms

 Early History of the Allgore family

-Another 155 words (11 lines of text) covering the years 1549 and 1866 are included under the topic Early Allgore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allgore research.
+Another 78 words (6 lines of text) covering the years 1549 and 1866 are included under the topic Early Allgore History in all our PDF Extended History products and printed products wherever possible.

 Allgore Spelling Variations